Teen Resume Examples, Templates, & Guide

 How to Tailor Your Teen Resume

-Tailoring your teen resume for different opportunities significantly increases your chances of standing out.
+Tailor your teen resume by matching your skills, activities, and achievements to the job description.
 Explore how to customize your resume for various scenarios below.

-For example, if applying for a retail job, emphasize any experience dealing with people or handling money, incorporating keywords such as “customer service” and “product knowledge.”
+For example, if applying for a retail job, emphasize any experience dealing with people or handling money, and incorporate keywords such as “customer service” and “product knowledge.”

 Internship